Price cuts help push comps down

 Staff Staff -- Home Textiles Today, July 21, 2009

-In a highly promotional environment, same-store sales continued to slide during the second week of July, the Johnson Redbook reported last week.
+New York – In a highly promotional environment, same-store sales continued to slide during the second week of July, the Johnson Redbook reported today.

 The Johnson Redbook Retail Sales Index declined 5.8% for the week ended July 18 following a 5.7% drop the prior week.